Best Times to Visit Fortaleza, Brazil

 Essential Travel Tips

-Use a credit card with no foreign transaction fees and notify your bank of your travel dates to avoid card blocks.
-Many places in Fortaleza accept cards, but it's always good to have some Reais (BRL) on hand for smaller purchases, especially at beach kiosks or smaller markets.
-Consider withdrawing cash from ATMs in well-lit, populated areas during the day.
+Use a credit card that doesn't charge foreign transaction fees, as these can add up quickly.
+Many establishments in Fortaleza accept cards, but it's always wise to have some Brazilian Reais (BRL) on hand for smaller purchases, especially at beach kiosks or street food vendors.

 Weather Details